 Patients should expect some bruising and swelling.
 The scars will probably be bright and red for two or three months, so don’t be too uneasy.
 The patient will also have to wear a special recovery bra for a month and a half.
 As your healing progresses, try to be patient, pun intended.
 The appearance of your breasts will change throughout the recovery process, so if you don’t quite like what you see, give it some time.
 You won’t have your ‘final’ look until 6 months after surgery, when your tissues have healed and your swelling has stopped.

-If your breasts are sagging (breast ptosis) or drooping and you want a perkier and sexier bust, contact Dr. Rizk for a unique consultation where he’ll expertly collaborate with you to achieve your dream results.
+If your breasts are sagging (breast ptosis) or drooping and you would like to discuss your options, contact Dr. Rizk for a unique consultation where he’ll expertly collaborate with you to achieve your desired results.

 Dr Rizk advocates the National Law and Australian Health Practitioner Regulation Agency (AHPRA) guidelines that any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.